lokune/practical-examples-scala/README.md

 I am going to stream integers from the input file, accumulate them into groups of 1,000,000 integers, sort and write each group to a separate file.
 I will then merge the separate sorted files into one big sorted file.
 I will use [custom stream processing stages](http://doc.akka.io/docs/akka/current/scala/stream/stream-customize.html#custom-processing-with-graphstage).

 First of all, I needed the 100,000,000 integers.
 I created `MassiveFileCreator` object for this purpose.
+Code snippet shown below

     val source: Source[Int, NotUsed] = Source.fromIterator(() => Iterator.continually(Random.nextInt(100000000)).take(100000000))